Optimal 1D Ly$\alpha$ Forest Power Spectrum Estimation -- II. KODIAQ, SQUAD & XQ-100: Results

 We again generate 25\,000 bootstrap realizations to calculate the statistical Fisher matrix.
 Our systematic error budget is the same for KS and XQ-100 measurements except for the resolution (see Section~\ref{subsec:systematics}) and is added in quadrature to the diagonal.
 We also add large numbers to the diagonal of XQ-100 covariance at $k>0.045$\skm to remove these modes from the average.
 For both measurements, we also subtract the metal power and add its covariance first, so that the weights have all the statistical and systematic errors in place.

 Our results from this weighted average are shown in Fig.~\ref{fig:p1d_dla_mask}, which is in good agreement with previous measurements even at the largest scales \citep{irsic_lyman_2017, walther_new_2017, chabanier_one-dimensional_2019}.
+Note that we do not directly compare with \citet{gaikwad_consistent_2020} since their method involves forward modelling the spectra and does not subtract noise nor deconvolve the spectrograph window function.
 We caution the reader that the number of quasars and different continuum treatments limit the accuracy of our measurement for $k \lesssim 4\times 10^{-3}$\,s\,km$^{-1}$; and refer the reader to eBOSS \citep{chabanier_one-dimensional_2019} for a better measurement at these scales.
 Nevertheless, we are encouraged by this agreement at the large scales.